Evanna456/Lara-Validation/README.md

           username: "required|alphanum",
           email: "required|email"
         }, messages = {
-	  name: "The :attribute field is required", //apply to all with a required rule email.required: "It is required to have an :attribute" //apply this message to a specific input });
+	  "name": "The :attribute field is required", //apply to all with a required rule "email.required": "It is required to have an :attribute" //apply this message to a specific input });
         if (_validator.fails()) {
           console.log(_validator.first().error);